Multiple Sclerosis and My Neuropsychological Testing

 You might even need to schedule your appointment over a couple of days.

-I was administered the tests 10 yeas ago in '99.
+I was administered the tests in 1999.
 Back then I had just completed my first round of steroids, so there was no significant energy lag.
-Now, however, I would have to schedule the test over a period of days.

 Failed My Very First Test